Shaokang-Agent/S2L/README.md

-# Implementation of the paper "MULTI-AGENT EXPLORATION VIA SELF-LEARNING AND SOCIAL LEARNING"
+# Implementation of the paper "Multi-Agent Exploration via Self-Learning and Social Learning"

 ## Goal Cycle Environment